ongr-io/ElasticsearchBundle/Resources/doc/mapping.md

             connection: default
             mappings:
                 - AppBundle
+            force_commit: false

 ```

 At the very top you can see `analysis` node.
 This is for holding a filters, analyzers, tokenizers and other analyzation kind stuff for your connections.
 So lets assume you defined custom `incrementalAnalyzer` analyzer.
 The key stands as analyzer name, so down below in `default` connection's `analysis` section you can add this analyzer to include in certain connection mapping.
 And all you need to do is only to add the name.
 So now when you have defined a custom analyzer, you can use it in some document fields, see below in the document's examples how to do that.

 In the managers configuration `mappings` is optional.
 If there are no mappings defined, it will look up through `Document` folders contained in the all bundles.

+By default `force_commit` value is `true`.
+It ensures, that all bulk data will be committed to Elasticsearch right after request.

 ### Document class annotations